Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 Stem Cells and Parkinson's Disease

 Researchers at Lund University in Sweden have made what may be a very significant discovery.
 They destroyed some of the nerve cells that make dopamine in the brain of rats.
 This simulated the situation in Parkinson's disease and caused the rats to develop movement problems.

 The researchers then stimulated human embryonic stem cells to become neurons that produced dopamine.
 These neurons were inserted into the damaged areas of the rat brains.
 The neurons survived inside the rats.
-Furthermore, after five months the implanted neurons had formed connections with other neurons and the amount of dopamine produced by the brain was normal.
+After five months, the implanted neurons had formed connections with other neurons and the amount of dopamine produced by the brain was normal.
 Most importantly, the movement problems of the rats had disappeared.

 The press release about the experiment doesn't mention how many rats were involved or the percentage of rats that recovered, but the news is certainly exciting.
 However, clinical trials are needed to see if the process works in humans.
 Researchers must demonstrate that a clinical trial is safe and has a reasonable chance of being beneficial before health regulation agencies allow the trial to take place.